 I love to top my cookie dough base with some mascarpone cheese frosting, but there are plenty of different options that would work just as well:

-HOW TO MAKE THIS EASTER EGG TART
+HOW TO MAKE THIS EASTER TART

 Once you have the pastry dough ready, this Easter dessert comes together in a blink.